11. Drawing Rectangles¶

 - When you want to draw only the outline of a rectangle, use

-- Inner and outer directions represent thickness toward the inside and outside from the reference circle, and the final thickness is the sum of both
+- Inner and outer directions represent thickness toward the inside and outside from the reference rectangle, and the final thickness is the sum of both

 - Specify values of 0.0 or greater for all thicknesses